 In January 2015, Forest Hills received bond ratings on the bonds issued after voters approved Issue 4 in November 2014 to renovate and rebuild district schools.
 Moody’s Investors Service awarded Forest Hills a Aa2 bond rating while Standard and Poor’s awarded the district a AA rating - both excellent ratings.
 These ratings helped the district secure lower interest rates, saving taxpayers more than $1 million.
 Read the ratings reports here.

-Further, excellence in financial record keeping and sound accounting practice earned Forest Hills the Award with Distinction from Auditor of State Dave Yost for the 2013-14 fiscal year audit.
+Further, excellence in financial record keeping and sound accounting practice earned Forest Hills an award from Auditor of State Dave Yost for the 2017-2018 fiscal year audit.
 Read the audit here.